dougbutner/tribe.cxc.world/Contributions/Rewarding Manifestations.md

 **Weights** suggest how voters should value one type of contribution compared to another to ensure fresh contributions are always the top-rewarded activities.

-> Contributor rewards were inspired by Fractally
+> Conjurer rewards were inspired by Fractally